-ARC approval is required for individual exterior water supply or water softener system.
-The system must be designed, located, constructed, and equipped in accordance with the requirements, standards, and recommendations of any applicable water and sanitation district (e.g., Centennial Water & Sanitation District) or other governmental authorities have jurisdiction.
+ARC approval may be required for individual exterior water supply or water softener system.
+The system must be designed, located, constructed, and equipped in accordance with the requirements, standards, and recommendations of any applicable water and sanitation district (e.g., Highlands Ranch Water) or other governmental authorities have jurisdiction.